danphilibin/alfred-to-readwise/README.md

-# alfred-to-readwise
+# Alfred to Readwise
-This workflow saves a highlight to [Readwise](https://readwise.io) with the URL of the frontmost browser window as the source.
+This [Alfred](https://www.alfredapp.com) workflow saves a highlight to [Readwise](https://readwise.io) with the URL of the frontmost browser window as the source.

 ## Installation